 Use these to find photographs, paintings, posters and printed advertisements.

 Use these to find newsreels, television broadcasts, advertisements, and films.
 The Media Resources Center, located on the first floor of Moffitt Library, is the UC Berkeley Library's primary collection of materials in audio and visual formats.
-These formats include videocassettes, DVDs, compact audio discs, audiocassettes, and online (streamed) audio and video.

 Use these to find newspaper articles, broadcast transcripts, wire service stories, etc. The International Coalition on Newspapers (iCON) Project, housed at the Center for Research Libraries, provides a database of more than 20,000 newspaper titles from over 150 countries dating back over 350 years.
 This is a useful source for identifying the titles of newspapers from a region during a given time period.
 As a member of CRL, UC Berkeley Library can borrow microfilm copies of these newspapers for you through Interlibrary Loan.